 a door.
 One advantage of fox cage trapping is that it allows non-target

 species such as pet dogs and cats to be released unharmed.

 Pull bait operated free fall wire mesh door.
 Fox Trap is supplied flat packed for ease of delivery, unfolds like a cardboard box.
 Fix end panel and slide assembly using metal clips provided (instructions provided, approx. assembly time 10mins) You will require a pair of pliers to close the clips.
-Door slide assembly is not painted or galvanized.
+Door slide assembly.
 Wire treadle plate is a no cost option included with this fox trap !